Best YouTube Yoga Picks For Artists & Writers

 But when I do that, I add a few errands and a stop at Peet’s Coffee, bump into a friend and before I know it I have blown half a writing day.

-That’s Why I’m the YouTube Yoga Queen.
+That’s why I’m the YouTube yoga queen.

-All for free. 🙂
+All of the above for free.

 Will any of my short, easy video picks below work for you?

-This upbeat 11 minute video specifically addresses preventing carpal tunnel from computer or smartphone keyboard use.
+This upbeat 11-minute video specifically addresses preventing carpal tunnel from computer or smartphone keyboard use.
 The first exercise is the hardest, its all downhill after that, IMO:

 “Ease Into It.”30 Days of Hatha Yoga with Adriene.”

 My last go-to is a series that I can’t say enough nice things about.

 No six-pack abs goals here.
-Instead this down to earth, intelligent and funny Texas actor & teacher stresses curiosity and kindness to the self.
+Instead this earthy, intelligent and funny Texas actor & teacher stresses curiosity and kindness to the self.

 Adrienne offers a strangely compelling way into a healthy habit that will improve your flexibility, balance and by extension your art or writing practice.

-Or try my favorite 30 day series of hers called “True,” here.
-It got me hooked on daily at home yoga.
-Because of Adriene I now have a yoga practice.
+Or try my favorite 30 day series of Adriene’s called “True,” here.
+It only takes about 20 minutes a day.

 On days you feel blocked or anxious give this lovely, chill video of Adriene’s a go:

 *Good illustrated article by Jo Malby with 7 important asanas for creatives: http://inspireportal.com/yoga-asanas-for-writers-and-artists-to-ease-pain-and-wake-up-inspiration/